msupply-foundation/orientation/Sussol People/Ming-Intro.md

 # Ming's Introduction

 ## About me
 I was born in China and lived in Guangzhou for 17 years.
 Then I came to New Zealand all alone to have some different experiences.
-I lived with my aunty\'92s family in Wellington for two years.
+I lived with my aunty's family in Wellington for two years.
 I went to high school in Wellington and started my university in Auckland.

 ## My favourite hobbies
 I dance in my spare time.
 Sometimes I learn by myself, and sometimes I go to the dance studio.
 I like hanging around with people in the dance studio.
 I play badminton for fun and competition.
 Also, I like travelling with my friends.
 It is great to catch up with old friends and enjoy life with them.